Magnetized tori with magnetic polarization around Kerr black holes: Variable angular momentum discs: Results

 If we now turn our attention to the behaviour of the maximum of the rest-mass density $\rho_{\mathrm{max}}$, we can see that it is, in general, greater for models with $l_{0, 3}$ than for models with $l_{0, 2}$ and it is also greater for models with $\alpha = 0.75$ when compared with the same models with constant specific angular momentum.
-This quantity can be correlated with the difference $R_{\mathrm{max}} - R_{\mathrm{c}}$.
-Finally, looking at the locations of the maximum of the rest-mass density, $R_{\mathrm{max}}$, and of the magnetic pressure, $R_{\mathrm{m, max}}$, we can observe that the discs become less radially extended for increasing value of $\chi_{\mathrm{m}}$.
+Moreover, $\rho_{\mathrm{max}}$ has a positive correlation with the difference $(R_{\mathrm{max}} - R_{\mathrm{c}})/R_{\mathrm{c}}$ for varying magnetic susceptibility $(\chi_0, \chi_1)$ (and keeping constant the other parameters) and for varying values of the angular momentum parameters $(l_0, \alpha)$ (also keeping constant the other parameters).
+Finally, looking at the locations of the maximum of the rest-mass density, $R_{\mathrm{max}}$, and of the magnetic pressure, $R_{\mathrm{m, max}}$, we can observe that the disks become less radially extended for increasing value of $\chi_{\mathrm{m}}$.
 This happens for both constant and non-constant $\chi_{\mathrm{m}}$ distributions because at $R_{\mathrm{c}}$, $\chi_{\mathrm{m}}$ decreases from model M4 to model M1 (see right panel of Fig.~\ref{existence}).